Birmingham Arthritis Early Cohort (BEACON)

 The Birmingham Early Arthritis Cohort (BEACON) has been studying patients who develop new arthritis in Birmingham since 2000.

-Led by Professor Andrew Filer, our research aims to discover and improve the tests we use to make diagnoses and to predict the course of arthritis from the earliest stages of symptoms.
-Our work includes the study of autoantibodies, cytokines, ultrasound imaging, metabolomics and tissue taken directly from the joint using ultrasound imaging guidance.
+Led by Professor Andrew Filer, the research aims to discover and improve the tests they use to make diagnoses and to predict the course of arthritis from the earliest stages of symptoms.
+Their work includes the study of autoantibodies, cytokines, ultrasound imaging, metabolomics and tissue taken directly from the joint using ultrasound imaging guidance.

 Aims of the project